georgemblack/vue-starter-template/README.md

-# vue-web-template
+# Vue Starter Template
-Template for quickly building Vue apps
+A personal starter template to bootstrap minimal Vue apps.
+Startup scripts can be found in `package.json`.